aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 ## 03-DEPENDABLE

-The `constructs` library supports dependencies through `node.addDependency` like in 1.x, but the API to implement `IDependable` has been slightly changed.
+The `constructs` library supports dependencies through `node.addDependency` like in 1.x, but the API to implement `IDependable` has been changed.

 The `constructs` library also introduces `DependencyGroup` which is a mix between `CompositeDependable` and `ConcreteDependable`.